rhodyprog4ds/BrownFall23/assignments/04-prepare.md

 in your past assignments identify at least one thing you could not do because the data was not in an appropriate format.

-Apply one fix and show one summary statistic or plot that was not possible before to show that it works.
+In a notebook file called `dataset_fix.ipynb` apply one fix and show one summary statistic or plot that was not possible before to show that it works.